gatsbyjs/gatsby/docs/blog/2017-09-13-why-is-gatsby-so-fast/index.md

 ![reactnext-gatsby-performance.061](reactnext-gatsby-performance.061.png)

-As browsers and tooling gets more sophisticated, "best practices" for building the most performant website changes.
+As browsers and tooling get more sophisticated, "best practices" for building the most performant website change.

 ![reactnext-gatsby-performance.062](reactnext-gatsby-performance.062.png)